pakeke-constructor/ideas/emergence.md

 Remember: stairs are just one block type.
 Players only need to remember one recipe to create all this wonderful stuff.
 Isn't that brilliant?

-One block on it's own does not do anything interesting, but multiple blocks together, *combined* with the human mind, allows the player to create gameplay
-opportunities for themselves.[^1]
+One block on its own does not do anything interesting, but multiple blocks together, *combined* with the human mind, allows the player to create gameplay opportunities for themselves.[^1]